hodel33/broforce-map-downloader/README.md

 If you are planning to use the standalone executable version of the application, follow these simple steps:

 1. **Download the Package**:
    Download the package from the following link: [broforce_map_downloader_1.1.zip](https://github.com/hodel33/broforce-map-downloader/releases/download/v1.1/broforce_map_downloader_1.1.zip).
-This ZIP file includes the `broforce_map_downloader.exe`, `config.ini`, and `readme.txt` necessary for running the application and understanding its usage.
+This ZIP file includes the `broforce_map_downloader_1.1.exe`, `config.ini`, and `readme.txt` necessary for running the application and understanding its usage.

 2. **Extract the Files**:
    Once downloaded, extract the ZIP file to a convenient location on your computer.